Data4Democracy/internal-displacement/README.md

 ## Project Overview and Progress

 ### Project Components

+These are the main parts and functions that make up the project.

 * **Scraper and Pipeline**
  * Take lists of URLs as input from [input dataset](https://www.dropbox.com/s/c2vzdzrljlrn3y0/idmc_uniteideas_input_url.csv?dl=0)